 A Better Chance Host Parents are a keystone of our program.
 Each student is matched with a Simsbury host family during his entire stay in Simsbury.
 These families have a son in the same grade as the ABC Student.
 The families open their homes and hearts to our students each year.
 They commit to welcoming our young men into their homes and into their lives for one evening and one full weekend each month.
 Through the host family, each student has a “home away from home” and another chance to be a part of the Simsbury community.
 Many students and families develop important, life-long relationships with their host families.
 The generous gift of time and caring given by our host families is fundamental to the success of our A Better Chance students.

-Our current host families are The Arenas, The Barnards, The Butlers, The Lechs, The Palmers, and The Wildmans.
+Our current host families are the Barnards, the Butlers, the Lechs, the Palmers, the Pearlmans, the Matyczyks, and

 Become a Host Family

 ABC students live in the house located on Hopmeadow Street with the Resident Directors and the Resident Tutors.
 The students spend one weekday evening and a weekend each month with a host family who lives in Simsbury and has a son the same age as the ABC student.
 Whether raking leaves, finishing homework, or attending an event at the high school, the ABC students participate in whatever the host family is doing.